20th Century Classics

-Twelve movements from the ballet Romeo And Juliet are performed as a suite and there are several movements in common with Prokofiev's own original set of solo pieces (Op.75) for two hands.
+Twelve movements from the ballet Romeo And Juliet are performed as a suite, and there are only several movements in common with Prokofiev's own original set of solo pieces (Op.75) for two hands.

-The performances sound freshly minted and spontaneous, and are brilliantly recorded.
+The performances sound freshly minted, spontaneous, and are brilliantly recorded.
+Highly recommended.